Mad Days of Me: Escaping Barcelona by Henry Martin

 Contemporary Fiction, 2007

 Mad Days of Me: Escaping Barcelona is the first book in a projected series.
-In this one, 19-year old Rudy who decides to leave what seems to be a dead-end life in an unidentified town in… the UK, I’d guess.
-He hops on a train and roams around looking for a job or a clue until he ends up in Barcelona, Spain.
+In this one, 19-year-old Rudy who decides to leave what seems to be a dead-end life in an unidentified town in… the UK, I’d guess.
+He hops onto a train and roams around looking for a job or a clue until he ends up in Barcelona, Spain.
 An attempt to locate a place to stay for the night culminates in poor Rudy getting raped and robbed.
 Now without a passport, Rudy is pretty much “trapped” in Barcelona to live on the streets unless he manages to get his passport back.

 The thought that stays with me as I read Henry Martin’s story is that he should have exercised some self-editing during the writing of this story.
 The story has a rambling stream-of-consciousness quality to the narration, not that there is anything wrong with that if this is intentional on the author’s part.
 However, the author often goes on to describe in paragraphs after paragraphs things that really don’t add much to the story.